revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-7. Which one do you prefer in Java between Array and Array Lists for storing objects and why?
+7. Which one do you prefer in Java between Array and ArrayLists for storing objects and why?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)